-Believe or not, your handshake already gives the first impression to your interviewer.
+Believe it or not, your handshake already gives the first impression on your interviewer.
 You must have a firm but not too strong of a handshake.
-You don’t want to give a weak handshake because it will give the interviewer the impression that you are not strong willed.
+You don’t want to give a weak handshake because it will give the interviewer the impression that you are not strong-willed.
 You also don’t want to give too hard of a handshake because you might crush your interviewer’s hands.
 A simple firm handshake will do.

 2. Be Energetic